Dubbing movies and TV is the next frontier for machine learning and AI

 Others in the auto-dubbing movement, however, say this could lead to new opportunities, like synthetic voices with signature styles.

-“We don’t have to replicate what Hollywood has done until now," said Flawless co-founder Mann.
-“I think we can create a lot of new rules for what foreign movies will sound like,” he added, of course alluding to Doc Brown’s iconic line to Marty McFly that, where we’re going, nous n’avons pas besoin de routes.
+“We don’t have to replicate what Hollywood has done until now,” said Flawless co-founder Mann.
+“I think we can create a lot of new rules for what foreign movies will sound like,” he added, of course alluding to Doc Brown’s iconic line to Marty McFly that, “where we’re going, nous n’avons pas besoin de routes.”